chrosson/userscripts/_posts/articles/2013-04-30-elementary-my-dear-watson.md

 ---

 ### Definitions and ideas
-* attribute: this is a link - `<a href="http://www.google.com">google</a>`. `href="http://www.google.com"` means the `href` attribute has been assigned to the value `http://www.google.com`.
+* Attribute: this is a link - `<a href="http://www.google.com">google</a>`. `href="http://www.google.com"` means the `href` attribute has been assigned to the value `http://www.google.com`.
 Attributes are a initially set in the page source and may later be later added/deleted/modified with Javascript.
 You can see current element attributes by opening the element inspector in chrome (or firebug in firefox etc).
 * DOM tree: the tree of elements the browser represents a page as.
 Open your favorite page inspection tool - notice theres a single 'root' element and you can expand that to get elements underneath (contained within) that element.
 There are no loops.
 Keep this in the back of your mind.

 ### Know thy history - jQuery the selector
-CSS is the way browsers know which elements to apply which 'styles' to.
-To do this it needs to have rules about how to find elements...after all, you need to be able to specify different font sizes for your headings and body text.
+CSS is the way browsers know how to apply 'styles' to elements.
+At its heart is a way of choosing elements - a font size of 20px is useless without the browser knowing it's only for headings.

-To this end a set of 'rule formats' or 'selectors' were defined to let browsers know how to find what. jQuery uses all of these rule formats and adds a sprinking of its own.
-Wherever I mention a CSS selector, it's something you can use to find an element with jQuery.
+'Selectors' were defined to do this - think of them as templates to fill in to create actual CSS rules. jQuery supports all CSS selectors (and adds a sprinking of its own).
+Any mention of 'selector' is therefore something you can use to find an element with jQuery - just use `jQuery('selector')`, or the shorter version `$('selector')`.

 # Get your elements